Jeremy Carson is an Associate Creative Director, working in the advertising and design industries for over 15 years.

 We’re going to spend too much time trying to educate a dying-off generation of advertising leaders that, unless they already started themselves, have no desire to do so.

-And that lack of a desire to stay current trickles down to their students.
+And that lack of a desire to educate themselves trickles down to their students.

 Use it to your advantage.